aspose-cells-cloud/Aspose.Cells-Products/cells/en/python/conversion/xlt-to-json/_index.md

 ---
 title: XLT to JSON Convert API for Python
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Python to convert XLT format file to JSON format file.
 url: /python/conversion/xlt-to-json/
 ---